netzke/netzke-core/README.md

 ### Dynamic loading of components

-Next to being statically nested in the layout, a child component can also be dynamically loaded by using client class' `nzLoadComponent` method:
+Next to being statically nested in the layout, a child component can also be dynamically loaded by using client class' `netzkeLoadComponent` method:

-    this.nzLoadComponent('users');
+    this.netzkeLoadComponent('users');

 this will load the "users" component and [add](http://docs.sencha.com/ext-js/4-1/#!/api/Ext.container.Container-method-add) it to the current container.